-- Once approval is granted by the Commission for the employer/applicant to apply for work permit for an expatriate, the employer/applicant shall engage a Ghanaian successor(s) with similar professional background to be trained and coached by the hired expatriate until such time (localisation period) that the Ghanaian successor becomes capable to take over from the expatriate.
-The localisation period for individual applications shall be on case-by-case basis and shall be reviewed by both the applicant company and the Commission to agree on the specific time frame for localisation.
+Once approval is granted by the Commission for the employer/applicant to apply for a work permit for an expatriate, the employer/applicant shall engage a Ghanaian successor(s) with the similar professional background to be trained and coached by the hired expatriate until such time (localization period) that the Ghanaian successor becomes capable of taking over from the expatriate.

-Application for the work permit shall be lodge with the Commissionfor onward transmission to the Ghana Immigration Service.
+Application for the work permit shall be lodged with the Commission for onward transmission to the Ghana Immigration Service.
 Under no circumstances should applications be made directly to the Ghana Immigration Service.

 - Cover Letter.